dekkerglen/CubeCobraML/README.md

 `aws s3 cp s3://cubecobra-private/training-2025/data data --recursive`

 To upload the tfjs model to s3, run
-`aws s3 cp model/tfjs_model s3://cubecobra-data-production/model --recursive`
+`aws s3 cp tfjs_model s3://cubecobra-data-production/model --recursive`
 MAKE SURE to get the indexToOracleMap file as well, or the model won't work.